jayway/competence-development-patterns/patterns/unconference.md

 The most important and interesting topics tend to get crowded, which is noteworthy for the future.

 #### Cons
-Relies on some properties of the group that is not always there, such as diverse experiences, willingness to share, communication skills, etc.
+Relies on some properties of the group that are not always there, such as diverse experiences, willingness to share, communication skills, etc.